SunilVarma24/Multi-Agent-System/README.md

-# Market Research & Use Case Generation Agent
+# Market Research & Use Case Generation System

 ## Introduction
 AI and Generative AI technologies can revolutionize businesses by improving operations, customer satisfaction, and efficiency.
 This project focuses on creating a Multi-Agent system to generate use cases tailored to specific industries or companies by conducting research and proposing AI/ML solutions.